krissen/snacks-bibtex.nvim/README.md

 - Rich preview rendered directly from the BibTeX entry.
 - Ready-made actions for inserting keys, full entries, formatted citations, or individual fields.
 - Quick shortcuts for `\cite`, `\citep`, `\citet`, and formatted APA/Harvard/Oxford references (with pickers for the full catalogues).
+- APA 7 templates derive family-name in-text citations plus reference entries with editors, publishers, page ranges, and DOI/URL details when available.
+- Citation format pickers preview the rendered text for the highlighted entry so you can confirm before inserting.
 - Customisable mappings and picker options via Lua.
 - Toggle which metadata columns the citation command picker displays (packages, descriptions, templates).